-- Upon receiving notice of new members from the Association Manager after the election results in the spring, send a welcome note to the new members and a thank-you note to the retiring ones. - 2.
+- 1. Upon receiving notice of new members from the Association Manager after the election results in the spring, send a welcome note to the new members and a thank-you note to the retiring ones. - 2.
 During the summer, circulate and share information with the rest of the committee regarding the nominations and voting procedure for the upcoming year.
 In a first step, work on a short list of nominees (mid-winter), then move onto the vote for the best article out of a final short list of five to six articles (early spring). - 3.
-Gather all exceptional articles appearing in other scholarly journals than the following journals which are systematically taken under consideration: Children's Literature, ChLA Quarterly, The Lion and the Unicorn, Children's Literature in Education, Marvels and Tales, Jeunesse: Young People, Texts, Cultures (formerly titled Canadian Children's Literature), and Papers: Explorations into Children's Literature. - 4.
-Encourage the committee members and other interested sources to forward articles (potentially including chapters in edited collections) that they find elsewhere and consider of prize-winning quality.
-Photocopy and make sure to distribute them to the other members of the committee. - 5.
+Gather all exceptional articles appearing in other scholarly journals than the following journals which are systematically taken under consideration: ALAN Review, Children's Literature, ChLA Quarterly, The Lion and the Unicorn, Children's Literature in Education, Jeunesse: Young People, Texts, Cultures (formerly titled Canadian Children's Literature), Research on Diversity in Youth Literature and other journals at the discretion of the committee chair. - 4.
+Encourage the committee members and other interested sources to electronically submit articles (potentially including chapters in edited collections) that they find elsewhere and consider of prize-winning quality. - 5.
 Keep tally of the votes, make sure each committee member works at an even pace, and send prompt responses to the committee members.
-The chair does not vote unless a tie-breaker is needed or a committee member has recused him/herself. - 6.
-Once the winner is identified, notify ChLA President and ChLA Association Manager at least one month prior to the scheduled presentation of the award at the Awards Banquet at the annual ChLA conference.
-Request that the Association Manager request a check be prepared by the Staff Accountant in the name of the winner(s) in the amount of \$450, plus the Association Manager should prepare award certificates for both winner and any runner-ups. - 7.
+The chair does not vote unless a tiebreaker is needed or a committee member has recused him/herself. - 6.
+Send the names of the winner(s) by April 1 to the Association Manager. - 7.
 Notify each committee member of the winner.
-Notify the award recipient and runner-up of their selections.
+Notify the Association Manager of the award recipient and runner-up of their selections, and work with them to notify winners.
 Verify that the winner can attend the conference banquet and forward this information to the Association Manager.
 The Manager should arrange for complimentary registration fee(s) and banquet ticket(s) for the winner(s) if attending. - 8.
 Prepare semiannual reports or annual report as warranted for the ChLA Executive Board on the work of the committee as requested by the Association Manager. - 9.
-Present the winner with the certificate and check, and the runner-up(s) with their certificate(s), at the conference banquet.
+Present the winner, and the runner-up(s) with their certificate(s), at the conference banquet.
 If the winners cannot attend, arrange to have the Association Manager mail the certificates and check shortly after the conference.
+(Awards are currently presented by the President of the Association, but the Committee Chair could be asked to present in the place of the President.)